Abenaesha/ne-news-FE/README.md

 4. Think about what data each component will need.
 Where will it come from?
 When should components find their own data and when should they load it themselves?
 Focus on loading a list of articles for your front page first of all.

 5. Consider more complex functionality: how do you want to allow changes to your database?
 Think about how you will attribute users to posted comments etc. How will you know what comments/articles a user should be allowed to delete?
 How about sorting data, or paginating responses?
+A good starting point would be to pick a single user and assuming that all new articles and comments are being posted by that user.

 6. How are you going to make this a fluid and engaging experience for users, so they want to come back for more?